combinatrix-ai/ask.sh/README.md

 The AI responds:

 ```
-❯ ai how to unzip tar gz
+❯ ask how to unzip tar gz
 To unzip a tar.gz file, you can use the following command in a terminal:

 `tar -xzf file.tar.gz`